-Place the hazelnuts and rosemary in a food processor and grind until fine.
-Transfer to a

-Heat the olive oil in a large skillet over medium heat.
+- Place the hazelnuts and rosemary in a food processor and grind until fine.
+Transfer to a - medium bowl, add the flour, and stir to combine. - Heat the olive oil in a large skillet over medium heat.
 Dip the seitan or vegan chicken chunks in the hazelnut mixture and coat completely.
 (If the seitan doesn't come packaged in liquid, dip each piece in a little water first.)
 Fry until lightly browned and crispy on both sides.
 Drain on paper towels and season with salt and pepper.